 T.O.P.S.
 (Teaching Opportunities in Pragmatic Skills)

 Children with learning differences often have difficulty learning and using social skills and pragmatics (social communication).
-They may experience a delay in acquiring and applying adequate social judgement and “street smarts.”
 Research has shown that children with learning differences and attention deficits have an increased risk of experiencing a lack of friendship, poor self-esteem, substance abuse, and less emotional resiliency as compared to their typical peer group.
-Similar to the process of learning academic concepts, children with learning differences benefit from direct instruction and opportunities to practice social skills and pragmatics.
+Similarly to the process of learning academic concepts, children with learning differences benefit from direct instruction and opportunities to practice social skills and pragmatics.
 T.O.P.S., Teaching Opportunities in Pragmatic Skills, is a Lower School class unique to Briarwood.
-All Lower School students attend the 30 minute class two to three times each week.
-By participating in a variety of games, activities, and individual projects, students work to develop skills to enhance self-esteem, communication, character education, and social skills.
-The classroom is equipped complete with a stage so that students can role-play and practice skits to enhance problem solving abilities.
-At the end of each school year students present a play to their parents.
-Sixth grade students research, write and present speeches to their parents during the year.
+All Lower School students attend the 30 minute class two times each week.
+During class, students participate in a variety of games, activities, and individual projects.
+They are also introduced to some of the concepts from several best practice interventions, including Social Thinking® and UCLA’s PEERS Program.
+In addition, T.O.P.S. explores ideas found in both Angela Duckworth’s Grit and Carole Dweck’s Growth Mindset, T.O.P.S. classes explore the character traits needed to build resiliency and perseverance.

 Right Choice Awards